-The Bank had securities sold under agreements to repurchase ("REPOs") of approximately \$28,480 and \$43,930 as of December 31, 2022, and 2021, respectively.
+The Bank had securities sold under agreements to repurchase ("REPOs") of approximately \$18,677 and \$28,480 as of December 31, 2023, and 2022, respectively.
 A REPO represents an agreement between the Bank and a customer to collateralize funds placed by the customer in an interest-bearing repurchase sweep account.
 The Bank secures the REPO account with a pool of U.S. government or U.S. agency securities.
 In consideration of funds received, the Bank pledges a portion of the pool to the customer.
-The Bank agrees to repurchase the portion of the pool on the next business day in the amount of the funds received.
+The Bank agrees to repurchase the portion of the next business day in the amount of the funds received.
 REPOs are considered secured borrowings, not deposits, and are not covered by FDIC insurance.
-The average cost of REPOs was 0.11% and 0.12% in 2022 and 2021, respectively.
+The average cost of REPOs was 0.65% and 0.11% in 2023 and 2022, respectively.

 The Bank maintains a borrowing line with the FHLB.
-As of December 31, 2022, the maximum borrowing line based on the Bank's total assets was \$494,130; however, this line is generally limited based upon the amount of FHLB stock held and the discounted value of collateral pledged.
-As of December 31, 2022, the Bank's line was limited to \$169,362.
+The maximum borrowing line is 45% of the Bank's total assets ; however, this line is generally limited based upon the amount of FHLB stock held and the discounted value of collateral pledged.
+As of December 31, 2023, the Bank's line was limited to \$167,850.
 To access this line, the Bank would be required to purchase additional stock in the FHLB.
-As of December 31, 2022, and 2021, the Bank had no outstanding borrowings with the FHLB.
-As of December 31, 2022, assets pledged as collateral had a total book value of approximately \$256,933.
+As of December 31, 2023, and 2022, the Bank had no outstanding borrowings with the FHLB.
+As of December 31, 2023, assets pledged as collateral had a total book value of approximately \$269,105.

 Management maintains secured borrowing capacity through the Federal Reserve's discount window.
-The Bank pledged loans totaling \$7,127 and obtained a discounted borrowing line of \$2,822 at December 31, 2022.
-The Company had no outstanding borrowings with the Federal Reserve at December 31, 2022.
+The Bank pledged loans totaling \$6,684 and obtained a discounted borrowing line of \$2,813 as of December 31, 2023.
+The Company had no outstanding borrowings under this facility as of December 31, 2023, or 2022.